 When we try to adopt new ways of working such as Scrum or Kanban, not only do we need to copy the practices, but we also need to understand the principles behind those practices to ensure we have an effective implementation.
 Having the dev team stand up every morning and recite the “yesterday I did” mantra to an expectant manager misses the principle of creating a plan for the day.
 So yes, we might have copied all of the meetings but that doesn’t make it an effective process.
 Building an effigy of a plane out of sticks will not make it fly.

 But how will you know any different?
 Just like Square, our concepts are limited by the culture in which we reside.
 We might excuse our limitations by explaining “that will never work in the real world” and, based on our limited sample size of one, that might be a reasonable assumption.
 But it’s not.
-Just like Square, we need to break out because somewhere out there is a Sphere or Cube who is making it work.
+Just like Square, we need to break out because somewhere out there is a Sphere or Cube that is making it work.

 Things you can do: